Types of ADCs: How They Work and What They’re Used For

 Cons:

-• Only intermediate speeds can be achieved (slower than flash but faster than delta-sigma ADCs)
+- Only intermediate speeds can be achieved (slower than flash but faster than delta-sigma ADC)

-• Limited bit resolution—typically 8 to 18 bits—which is lower than delta-sigma ADCs
+- Limited bit-resolution—typically 8 to 18 bits—which is lower than delta-sigma ADC

-A common variation of SAR ADCs is tracking ADCs.
-These use an up-down counter to generate successive trial codes, producing faster results when the analog input voltage changes smoothly (but is slower when the analog input voltage experiences jumps).
+A common variation of SAR ADC is tracking ADC.
+This uses an up-down counter to generate successive trial codes, producing faster results when the analog input voltage changes smoothly (but is slower when the analog input voltage jumps).

-A family of converters known as integrating ADCs work by integrating (taking the average of) the analog input signal over a time period, i.e., either the time required to do a frequency count (voltage-to-frequency conversion) or to discharge a capacitor (single-slope, dual-slope, and multi-slope conversion).
+A family of converters known as integrating ADC works by integrating (i.e., taking the average of) the analog input signal over a time period— either the time required for a frequency count (voltage-to-frequency conversion) or to discharge a capacitor (single-slope, dual-slope, and multi-slope conversion).

 Voltage-to-frequency conversion

-Voltage-to-frequency ADCs work by converting an analog input voltage to a pulse train whose frequency is proportional to the input voltage.
-These may be asynchronous, in which the pulses are generated internally and are unconstrained, or synchronous, requiring an external source of pulses.
+Voltage-to-frequency ADC works by converting an analog input voltage to a pulse train whose frequency is proportional to the input voltage.
+This may be asynchronous, in which the pulses are generated internally and are unconstrained, or synchronous, using an external source of pulses.

 Single-slope integration

-Single-slope ADCs exploit the proportionate relationship that exists between the time taken to charge a capacitor and its voltage level.
+Single-slope ADC exploits the proportionate relationship between the time taken to charge a capacitor and its voltage level.
 If the voltage level is the analog input voltage, then the capacitor charge time (measured using an internal counter) is a digitization of the input voltage.

 A comparator is used to identify when the capacitor’s voltage reaches the level of the analog input voltage, and when to stop the counter.